 It is normal for employers to collect personal data from their employees.
 However, businesses and organisations have a duty of care towards their employee’s data.
 Essentially, employers should have data security procedures to protect their employee’s data.
 So what happens if an employer data breach takes place?
-The employer may need to deal with the ICO, but (additionally) the employee could suffer emotional distress or financial losses.
+The employer may need to deal with the ICO, but (additionally) the employee could suffer emotional data breach distress or financial losses.
 Therefore, an employer may have liability for any damages caused by a breach of the data protection act by an employer.

 Contact Accident Claims UK for your free consultation: